Azure/ResourceModules/docs/wiki/The CI environment - Deployment validation.md

 # Azure deployment validation

-This step performs the actual Azure deployments using each available & configured module module test file.
+This step performs the actual Azure deployments using each available & configured module test file.
 The purpose of this step is to prove the module can be deployed in different configurations based on the different parameters provided.
 Deployments for the different variants happen in parallel.

-If any of these parallel deployments require multiple/different/specific resource instances already present, these resources are deployed by the [dependencies pipeline](./The%20CI%20environment%20-%20Pipeline%20design#dependencies-pipeline).
-E.g., for the Azure Firewall to be tested with multiple configurations, the dependencies pipeline deploys multiple VNET instances, with a dedicated "AzureFirewallSubnet" in each.
+If any of these parallel deployments require multiple/different/specific resource instances already present, these resources are deployed by the module test files before the module to validate.

-> NOTE: Once the issue [1583](https://github.com/Azure/ResourceModules/issues/1583) is resolved, the deployment of these dependencies will be moved into the module test files.
 You can find additional information about this effort [here](./The%20library%20-%20Module%20design#module-test-files).

 The module test files used in this stage should ideally cover as many configurations as possible to validate the template flexibility, i.e., to verify that the module can cover multiple scenarios in which the given Azure resource may be used.
 Using the example of the CosmosDB module, we may want to have one module test file for the minimum amount of required parameters, one module test file for each CosmosDB type to test individual configurations, and at least one module test file testing the supported extension resources such as RBAC & diagnostic settings.